Skip to content

 Application Ingress

-Add a Security Group Rule (Ingress) to your Application frame.
+Add a AWS::EC2::SecurityGroupIngress to your Generic Application frame.

 Set the Description to be 8080 inbound to the node.

-Connect the Security Group ID output socket of application-sg component to the Security Group ID input socket of this application-8080-ingress component.
+Connect the Group Id Output Socket of application-sg Component to the Group Id Input Socket of this application-8080-ingress Component.

 Create Key Pair